Bohumil Golián

 Bohumil Golián (25 March 1931 – 11 January 2012) was a Slovak volleyball player who competed for Czechoslovakia in the 1964 Summer Olympics and in the 1968 Summer Olympics.
 He was born in Moštenica and died in Bratislava.

-In 1964 he was part of the Czechoslovak team which won the silver medal in the Olympic tournament.
+In 1964, he was part of the Czechoslovak team that won the silver medal in the Olympic tournament.
 He played six matches.
-Four years later he won the bronze medal with the Czechoslovak team in the 1968 Olympic tournament.
+Four years later, he won the bronze medal with the Czechoslovak team in the 1968 Olympic tournament.
 He played seven matches.